About Grim Oak Press

 Why did you decide to write a prequel novella to The Dark Thorn for the Unfettered anthology?

 I wish I could say it was only a smart business decision to try to gain a new audience for The Dark Thorn but that’s not the only reason.
 Ever since I finished writing the first book, the prequel story of Charles Ardall and his snobby fairy guide Berrytrill needed to be written.
 It wouldn’t leave me alone.
-When I realized an idea I had for Book IV would actually work better as a long short story, I thought placing it in Unfettered might be the perfect place to introduce readers to the world of Annwn and all the dangers it possesses.
+When I realized an idea I had for Book IV would actually work better as a long short story, I thought placing it in Unfettered might be the perfect place to introduce readers to the world of Annwn and all the dangers inhabiting it.

 Who contributed the artwork for The Dark Thorn?